2023 Digital Piano Recommendation

 The reason you need a stand is because you need room under the keyboard for the pedal, and you’ll want to be able to adjust the height of the stand so that the keyboard is at it’s proper height.
 Here are our top two recommendations:

 The sustain pedal allows notes to keep sounding after you let go of them.
 If this is new to you, don’t worry, your teacher will be sure to cover it in your first lesson.
 Just know that it is a significant part of piano playing, and so you’ll definitely need a sustain pedal to make good progress.

 Piano benches are different from standard chairs as they don’t have a back, and the height can be adjusted.
 It is important that the height is adjustable because even beginning pianists need to sit at the right height so that they can develop the proper posture and technique.

 Most digital pianos will come with a keyboard music stand, which sits on top of the piano and holds your music.
 (This is different from a conventional music stand, which stands on the floor and does not fit on top of a piano.)
-If you happen to buy a piano that does not come with a music stand, you can buy an affordable one that either sits on the piano or rests against the wall.
-Here are our top two recommendations:
+If you buy a piano that does not come with a music stand, you can buy an affordable one that either sits on the piano or rests against the wall.

-Some other good places to look are Guitar Center (despite the name), Sweetwater, and Musician’s Friend.
-Those three sites will tend to have good quality options, so as long as the reviews are okay and the piano has 88 weighted keys, you’ll probably make a good purchase.
+Some other good places to look are Yamaha official website, Guitar Center (despite the name), Sweetwater, and Musician’s Friend.
+Those sites will tend to have good quality options, so as long as the reviews are okay and the piano has 88 weighted keys, you’ll probably make a good purchase.

-Buying an Acoustic Upright or Grand Piano
+Should I buy an Acoustic Upright or Grand Piano?

 To find a good upright or grand piano, you will want to visit a store in person and try out the pianos.
 Each of those pianos will have it’s own sound quality and touch feel, so you should try it out yourself and see if you like it before purchasing it.
 Based on how long you intend to keep the piano, and what level you’re hoping to reach, store employees should be able to help you make a selection.